 With my background in social and educational studies I am a little bit an exception in the OpenStreetMap world, but nevertheless a huge enthusiast!
-I got to know OpenStreetMap in 2010 and got really interested in it after I discovered the Humanitarian OpenStreetMap Team.
+I got to know OpenStreetMap in 2010, mapped with my two brothers my own village in Belgium, and got really interested in OpenStreetMap after I discovered the Humanitarian OpenStreetMap Team.

-As a good, critical student at that time, I was questioning the mapping in humanitarian and development contexts.
-So I decided to focus the dissertation of my master in Conflict and Development (in Dutch) on the power of maps in slum contexts.
-I went to Bangladesh to do interviews with a lot of slum dwellers and I also met with the local OSM community, discussed with them and mapped the Dhaka Zoo with them.
-Conclusion of my research: mapping can be a great tool, especially if the local community has the ownership over the maps.
-And… this is exactly what OSM can offer!
+As a “good, critical student” at that time, I was questioning the mapping in humanitarian and development contexts.
+So during my master in Conflict and Development, I decided to focus with my masters dissertation (in Dutch) on the power of maps in slums.
+I had the opportunity to go to Bangladesh where I interviewed a lot of slum dwellers, and where I met with some local OpenStreetMappers.
+Conclusion of my research: mapping can be a great tool, especially if the local community has the ownership over the map.
+And… isn’t it this what OpenStreetMap can offer?